Does Medicare Cover Over-Bed Tables ?

 - the models of each type of equipment to which Medicare gives coverage are often the most basic in any range, so if you want an upgrade you are going to have to pay for this out of your own pocket, if an upgrade is possible – but be warned that it isn’t always possible

-- do all of the Medicare part B coverage paper work with the Medicare-enrolled supplier to make sure you get coverage
+- do all the Medicare Part B coverage paper work with the Medicare-enrolled supplier to make sure you get coverage

 - if you have used a Medicare-enrolled supplier